 When I was growing up in the 1980s, road trips always came with a soundtrack.
 But our DJ was the driver, my stepdad.
 He controlled the tunes.
 Fast-forward to the early 2000s, when my wife, Katie, and I had two kids of our own.
 On road trips we played Steven Curtis Chapman, Michael W. Smith, MercyMe, and a good dose of worship music.

 But when mobile devices emerged, our kids developed their own playlists.
-The “aux cord” seemed to extend in length, all the way to the back seats.
+The “aux cord” seemed to extend all the way to the back seats.
 Soon the rug-rats from the second row were calling the musical shots.

 Over the years, we learned that YouTubers Rhett and Link had been on staff with Cru, served as missionaries, led Bible studies, and worked with campus ministries.
 They’d read many of the books your students read (Keller, McDowell, Strobel, etc.).
 They were featured as the “Bentley Brothers” in Phil Vischer’s What’s in the Bible videos for kids and grew up in the North Carolina Bible belt.
 To be clear, Rhett & Link weren’t just “casual youth group kids.”
 Active and highly engaged, they were the ones you wanted to help lead.